YasamanFarhangi/YasamanFarhangi.github.io/_posts/2020-1-31-Final_Exam.md

 - The first question that I solved was q6_change_student.
 Actually I didn't have any problem in understanding the question.
 I only had problem in remembering the syntax!
 After I searched for the correct syntax, problem solved.

+- For q8_create_student the whole code I wrote was correct.
+The only point I was missing was related to the malloc memory.
+After I added malloc memory, the test passed.
+At first I wasn't sure it works but it did and I wnted to know why? because adding it was just a possibilitiy.
+Then I read about the malloc memory and realized when you want to copy-on-return you should use the malloc part.
+Which was exactly what the question wanted.

 - In python, there were a lot of questions that I had problem in making the proper circumstances.
 Each question needed several particular conditions that after 3 hours it was really hard for me to think about the conditions and even after the exam I wasn't able to solve all the questions.
 The first question I solved in python was related to function_pointer.
 I've never seen a sample of this question in python, so I was really surprised.
 It was not hard actually but I needed some help in imaging how it was possible in python so I asked one of my friend about the correct algorithm and problem solved.
 Another thing I didn't know was getting a function as an input of another function.
 It was not complicated at all but a sample code was required.